The Unnatural Normal

 The body follows a strict hierarchy:

-Essential systems have to function first - Heart, brain, blood pressure, breathing, and basic digestion.
+Essential systems have to function first - heart, brain, blood pressure, breathing, and basic digestion.

-Mitochondria reduce energy output - You feel this as fatigue and low motivation.
+Mitochondria reduce energy output - you feel this as fatigue and low motivation.

-Repair slows - You wake tired despite sleeping.
+Repair slows - you wake tired despite sleeping.

-Detoxification reduces - Skin, gut and inflammation issues rise.
+Detoxification reduces - skin, gut and inflammation issues rise.

-Hormone regulation steps down - Mood, energy and resilience shift.
+Hormone regulation steps down - mood, energy and resilience shift.

-Conservation mode -You feel “not sick, but not well.”
+Conservation mode -you feel “not sick, but not well.”

+This is not failure.
 It is survival in a world the body did not evolve for.

 Why Supplements Are Becoming Essential (and How They Protect Homeostasis)

-For years I felt sceptical about supplements.
+For years, I felt sceptical about supplements.
 I used them without really understanding why.
 If I still felt tired or inflamed or foggy, I assumed I was doing something wrong; that I needed more discipline, a stricter diet or a cleaner lifestyle.

 But the more I learned, and the more I paid attention to my own body, the clearer it became that this wasn’t a personal failing.
 The baseline has changed.
 Our cells are working harder in an environment that drains nutrients faster, overstimulates the nervous system, disrupts sleep and exposes us to constant electrical and chemical load.
 Meanwhile, our soil and food supply simply do not contain the same mineral density they once did.